 After brunch we walked around historic Georgetown and shopped on M street.
 This street has every store imaginable!

 We eventually came across the original Georgetown Cupcakes!
 There’s limited seating inside and long lines out front, but it’s worth it!
 We were able to enjoy our treat while watching cupcakes baking in the kitchen.
 I used to watch DC Cupcakes, so I recognized the kitchen from the show!
+Add this to your list of possibilities of what to see in Washington DC!

 From here we checked out some antique shops and neighborhoods filled with picturesque row houses.
 If you’re ever in Georgetown, check out O street and P street!

-Washington D.C.: Day Three
+What To See In Washington DC: Day Three

 On Sunday, we made our way downtown to the Capitol building, passing Embassy Row along the way.
 We didn’t go inside the Capitol, but the outside was very impressive.